Conduct Regulations

 FAQs on the Conduct Regulations can be found here:

-We provide members with a model opt-out agreement, to be used when a personal service company (either umbrella company or limited company) contractor, wishes to opt out of the Conduct Regulations.
+We provide members with a model opt-out agreement, to be used when a personal service company contractor (a limited company) or an umbrella company contractor, wishes to opt out of the Conduct Regulations.